pen-lang/pen/doc/src/guides/testing.md

 }
 ```

 The `Test` package also includes some utilities which helps you to write tests.
-See [`Test` package](/references/standard-packages/test.html) for more information.
+See [its reference](/references/standard-packages/test.html) for more information.

 ## Writing tests